FIWARE-Ops/FIWARE-Legal/FIWARELabTermsAndConditions.md

 # Account Personal Data Protection

-Personal Data for these terms and conditions are handled according to our [[FIWARE_Privacy_Policy|FIWARE Privacy Policy]], please refer to them for more information.
+Personal Data for these terms and conditions are handled according to Our [Personal Data Protection_Policy](https://github.com/depa02/FIWARE-Legal/blob/FIWAREPersonalDataProtectionPolicy-edits/PersonalDataProtectionPolicy.md#personal-data-protection-policy).
+Please refer to it for more information.

 # Assignment, Subcontracting and not Reselling